Auto-generated

 • anterior Inferior Frontal Junction (IFJa): Unlike the FEF, the IFJa processes non-spatial, object-based information and is part of the Frontoparietal Network (FPN) and functions as a mediator of top-down, feature-based attention, particularly in language-related networks (Ji et al., 2019, as cited in Bedini & Baldauf, 2021).
 It is also involved in working memory, and may encode information at a higher level of abstraction than the FEF.
 It can modulate DAN activity according to current task demands and toggle between DAN and VAN activity.
 Critically, IFJa receives EC from Groups 2 and 3 (Rolls et al., 2022), but not from Group 1 - suggesting that IFJa is preferentially accessed by frontal language output regions and superior temporal auditory areas, but not by the inferior STS network.

 • posterior Inferior Frontal Junction (IFJp - Control Seed): While the majority of neuroimaging literature treats the IFJ as a monolithic unit, recent structural and functional evidence suggests a clear dissociation between its anterior (IFJa) and posterior (IFJp) subdivisions (Bedini (2023) - Brain Structure).
-IFJp acts as a core node of the multiple-demand system, activated by generalized executive tasks (e.g., reasoning, math).
+IFJp acts as a core node of the multiple-demand system, activated by generalised executive tasks (e.g., reasoning, math).
 We included IFJp specifically as a control region to validate the target specificity of the IFJa towards the auditory what-pathway.

 2.1.3 Anatomical Trajectory

-The anteroventral auditory ‘what’-stream originates in the Herschl’s Gyrus, extending through the Superior Temporal Gyrus (STGa), and along the Superior Temporal Sulcus (STS), Middle and Inferior Temporal Gyrus, to the anterior inferior frontal gyrus, the Broca’s areas 44, 45 and 47l (Ahveninen et al., 2006; Frühholz, 2015).
+The anteroventral auditory ‘what’-stream originates in the Herschl’s Gyrus, extending through the Superior Temporal Gyrus (STGa), and along the Superior Temporal Sulcus (STS), Middle and Inferior Temporal Gyrus, to the anterior inferior frontal gyrus, the IFG (44, 45, 47l) (Ahveninen et al., 2006; Frühholz, 2015).
 Additionally, Soyuhos & Baldauf (2023) demonstrated that anterior IFJ has strong power coupling with the temporal cortex in delta and gamma frequencies.

-2.1.4 Differences in Lateralization
+2.1.4 Differences in Lateralisation

 The auditory ‘what-stream shows a left hemispheric dominance for language-related processing.
 Rolls (2022) - NeuroImage reports stronger left-hemispheric EC across what-stream regions STS, temporal pole, PGi and inferior frontal regions 44, 45 and 47l.
-The right hemisphere, however, still plays a complementary role in emotional and prosodic aspects of speech, activating right STG and IFG (Frühholz (2015) - NeuroImage), suggesting a division of labor in which the left hemisphere dominates semantic processing and the right contributes to the affective dimension of auditory objects.
+The right hemisphere, however, still plays a complementary role in emotional and prosodic aspects of speech, activating right STG and IFG (Frühholz (2015) - NeuroImage), suggesting a division of labour in which the left hemisphere dominates semantic processing and the right contributes to the affective dimension of auditory objects.

 2.2 The Auditory Where (“Dorsal”) Stream